Go to AAD Home

 Antibiotic you apply to your skin: This medication reduces both the inflammation that causes acne and acne-causing bacteria on the skin.

-When a topical antibiotic is part of your treatment plan, you’ll use it along with another acne medication.
-This reduces the risk of developing antibiotic resistance, which occurs when medications created to kill a type of bacteria no longer work.
+When a topical antibiotic is part of your treatment plan, you’ll use it along with an acne medication or wash that contains benzoyl peroxide.
+Doing so reduces your risk of developing antibiotic resistance, a condition that occurs when medications created to kill bacteria no longer work.

 To reduce the risk of antibiotic resistance and increase how well each medication works, some acne treatments contain a topical antibiotic and another acne medication like benzoyl peroxide or a retinoid.
 This helps you get the right dose of each medication.